9 R Interfaces

 Raw Fortran source code is generally saved as an .f, or (.f90 or .f95; modern Fortran) file, whereas C source code is saved as an .c file.
 One can create a file with the correct file type extension by using file.create().

-For example, below I create a file called foo.f90 that I can open (from my working directory) in a text editor (e.g., Notepad, RStudio) to build a Fortran script.
+For example, below I create a file called foo.f90 that I can open (from my working directory) in a text editor (e.g., Notepad) or IDE (e.g., RStudio) to build a Fortran script.

 file.create("foo.f90")